- 3/4 cup butter or margarine, softened

 - 24 to 28 large marshmallows

-- In a large bowl, cream butter and sugars until light and fluffy.
-Beat in the egg, milk and vanilla.
-Combine the flour, graham cracker crumbs, baking soda, salt and cinnamon; gradually add to creamed mixture and mix well.
+- In a mixing bowl, cream butter and sugars.
+Beat in egg, milk and vanilla.
+Combine the flour, graham cracker crumbs, baking soda, salt and cinnamon; gradually add to creamed mixture.
 Stir in chocolate chips.

 "Made these cookies with my daughter yesterday and the flavors were spot on.
 I used Golden Grahams cereal in lieu of the graham crackers and otherwise followed the recipe.
 My cookies turned out a little flat so that gooey melt of a fresh baked chocolate chip cookie wasn't quite there for me.
 The only marshmallows I had on hand were minis, which didn't work out for the sandwich idea, so I wish I had found a way to incorporate them into the cookie while baking it.
 Overall, the cookies were delicious and I couldn't stop eating them, despite the lack of marshmallow in mine.
 But I would absolutely make them again - with bigger marshmallows!"